 Nothing beats Fall in New England.
 The chill in the air, the leaves, the sheer New England-ness of it all.
 It’s a cyclist’s dream.
 And if you’re a cyclist, it’s a trip you’d regret not taking.

-But because the same is true for thousands of other cyclists, drivers, and bikers, you’ll have to be sure to get the timing right.
+But because the same is true for thousands of other cyclists, drivers, and bikers, you’ll have to be sure to get the timing right when heading off to the best bike trails New England has to offer!

 So consider renting your 10- or 15-passenger Ford van now—and heading out early in the season for a mid-week adventure that’s light on traffic and heavy on Northeastern charm.